 Unit 5: Linear programming

-This unit mainly covers the simplex method and includes graphical formulations, the two-phase simplex method, duality and sensitivity analysis.
+This unit primarily covers the simplex method for solving linear programming problems, including the two-phase simplex method, duality, and sensitivity analysis.

 Unit 6: Systems of nonlinear equations